dmitrydidi/into-the-dark/README.md

     resources
     scala
 ````
-For the run application, you only need to use `run` command from sbt-shell.
+For the run application, you only need install to use `run` command from sbt-shell.
 The images provided in `src/main/resources/in` directory, the output
 you can see in the `src/main/resources/out`.